decentology/fast-floward-1/week3/day2/readMe.md

 Note: This quest will not take long.
 This is because I want you to start thinking of your *own* examples of Composable contracts that might be useful.
 Start asking yourself questions like:
 1) Are there repetitive contracts out there that could become composable so every Tenant could own their own data without having to deploy a whole new contract (like our simple NFT contract)?
 2) What ideas might I have that would suit this composability model well?
 It could be an NFT that represents a Cake, a FungibleToken that represents cookies....
 I'm hungry.

-Along with your updates to `RegistryNFTContract.cdc`, please submit 2 potential composable contract ideas that come to mind.

 Good luck on your journey.
 See you next time Composability adventurers ~